CIFR — Cipher Mining Inc.

 2. Strategic Updates and Business Highlights

-- Data Center Leases: Signed a third data center campus lease with an investment-grade hyperscale tenant, marking a strong execution milestone.
+- Data Center Leases: Signed a third data center campus lease with an investment-grade hyperscale tenant, marking a significant milestone in the company's growth.

 - Financing Activities: Completed a $2 billion high-yield bond offering and a $200 million revolving credit facility, enhancing liquidity and financial stability.

-- Construction Progress: Significant advancements at Barber Lake and Black Pearl data centers, with Barber Lake topping out and on track for completion.
+- Construction Progress: Significant advancements in Barber Lake and Black Pearl data centers, with Barber Lake topping out and tracking well towards completion.

-- Pipeline: Approximately 3.3 gigawatts of additional capacity in the pipeline, with ongoing discussions for new leases at Reveille and Ulysses.
+- Pipeline Development: Approximately 3.3 gigawatts of additional capacity in the pipeline, with ongoing discussions for new leases at Reveille and Ulysses sites.

 3. Forward Guidance and Outlook

-- Revenue Growth: Expected average annualized net operating income of approximately $787 million from executed leases from October 2026 to September 2036.
+- Contracted Cash Flow: Expected to generate approximately $787 million of average annualized net operating income from signed leases from October 2026 to September 2036.

 4. Bad News, Challenges, or Points of Concern